bdurand/us_geo/README.md

 * 175 Combined Statistical Areas
 * 939 Core Based Statistical Areas
 * 31 Metropolitan Divisions
-* 3226 Counties or equivalents
+* 3234 Counties or equivalents
-* 35,697 County Subdivisions
+* 35,657 County Subdivisions
+* 2,313 Urban Areas
-* 31,847 Places
+* 31,846 Places
-* 33,792 ZIP Code Tabulation Areas
+* 33,791 ZIP Code Tabulation Areas

+The population, number of housing units, land area, and water area is supplied for all geographic entities.

 In addition, there entity to entity mapping tables:

 * 46,953 ZCTA to County
-* 109549 ZCTA to County Subdivision
+* 109,549 ZCTA to County Subdivision
+* 14,455 ZCTA to Urban Area
 * 53,131 ZCTA to Place
-* 33,084 Place to County
+* 33,276 Place to County

-The land and water area for all entities is given in square miles.
+* 33,09 County to Urban Area
+* 11,755 County Subdivison to Urban Area

 ### Region